tony-jones/jekyll-starter-kit/README.md

 Visit the [Browser List](https://github.com/ai/browserslist) for more information

 ## Troubleshooting

 If you find yourself running into issues during installation or running the tools, please open an [issue](https://github.com/tony-jones/jekyll-starter-kit/issues).
 I would be happy to discuss how they can be solved.

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
 For code contributions to Jekyll Starter Kit, please see the submit a pull request.
+There is no formal process established currently, so just fork and submit your code!

 ## License